Euphredes/Phaedrah/README.txt

            Introduction
            ------------

-A spellbook of poems for a witch,
+A spellbook of poems over a witch,
 Phaedrah.
 The work is confessional by nature.
 The work targets a singular goal:
 Protection.
 The protection is built by me